Developmental-Behavioral Pediatrics Program

 Jara Johnson, DO, MPH

-Jara Johnson, DO joined the Behavioral Pediatrics Program at Rochester General Health System in 2013.
+Jara Johnson, DO joined the Developmental-Behavioral Pediatrics Program at Rochester General Hospital in 2013.
 She earned her medical degree at the University of New England, then went on to complete both her Pediatric residency training and a subsequent fellowship in Developmental-Behavioral Pediatrics at the University of Rochester.
 Dr. Johnson completed an additional fellowship in Leadership and Education in Neurodevelopmental Disabilities (LEND), as well as a Master’s Degree in Public Health, both at the University of Rochester.
-She is board-certified in General Pediatrics and board-eligible in Developmental-Behavioral Pediatrics.
+She is board-certified in both General Pediatrics and Developmental-Behavioral Pediatrics.

-Dr. Johnson’s professional interests include positive parenting and self-regulation, as well as evaluation of complex developmental and behavioral presentations including, but not limited to, learning difficulties, ADHD, anxiety, and behavioral dysregulation.
+Dr. Johnson’s professional interests include positive parenting and self-regulation, as well as evaluation of complex developmental and behavioral presentations including, but not limited to, learning difficulties, ADHD, anxiety, developmental disorders, and behavioral dysregulation.

 Jessica Moore, PhD

 Pediatric Family Psychologist